rotki/rotki/docs/api.rst

    .. _custom_asset:

    :reqjson string name: The name of the asset.
 Required.
-   :reqjson string symbol: The symol of the asset.
+   :reqjson string symbol: The symbol of the asset.
 Required.
    :reqjson integer started: The time the asset started existing.
 Optional
    :reqjson string forked: The identifier of an asset from which this asset got forked.
 For example ETC would have ETH as forked.
 Optional.
    :reqjson string swapped_for: The identifier of an asset for which this asset got swapped for.
 For example GNT got swapped for GLM.
 Optional.